 Popular airlines generally have stroller policies that vary slightly from one another.
 Here is a general overview of stroller policies for popular airlines:

-Strollers and car seats are considered separate things from standard baggage and can be checked free of charge.
+Strollers and car seats are considered separate from standard baggage and can be checked free of charge.
 To enhance your convenience, you have the option to check these items at different locations such as the curbside, the ticket counter, or the gate.

 Customers can check only 1 stroller without paying an additional charge.
 Southwest Airlines does not accept responsibility for any damage that may occur to strollers during transit.